top of page

 What an overall good customers service looks like for SSE?

-Looking into the future of our customer service platform.
-Each of you brings a unique lens—whether it’s operational efficiency, product integration, or emotional resonance.
-Let’s co-create a vision that reflects all of the above!
+Looking ahead to the future of our customer service platform, each team member brings a unique perspective—whether it’s operational efficiency, product integration, or emotional experience.
+Through the following exercises, we invited them to come together to reimagine a shared vision for the future service.

 Service